 You’ve heard of traditional publishing, where the writer gets an advance and receives royalties if the book makes a profit.
 A traditional publisher pays the author only 10% in royalties but they shoulder 100% of the financial risk.
 You’ve heard of self publishing, where the author pays, does all the work and gets all the profits.
 But there is also a middle ground, somewhere between the two.
 Hybrid publishers use the words ‘contributory contract‘, ‘inclusive contract‘ or ‘contribution-based contract.’
 This is when the author pays the publisher and receives higher royalties than a traditional publisher but significantly less than if they had self published.
-So how much does a hybrid book deal cost the author?
+So how much does a hybrid publishing deal cost the author?
 And how much does it pay in royalties?

 The publishing deals that I have got vary but they swing in roundabouts.
 Austin Macauley Publishers are asking £2300 to produce a Paperback, an eBook, a Book Trailer and an Author Website.
 In return they will pay 25% royalties on Paperbacks and 40% on eBooks.
 They have offices in London, New York, Sharjah, Toronto and Sydney.
 The implication is that there would be book sales in all of these territories but that is doubtful as they supply to your local bookshops first and then take it from there.
 Olympia Publishers want £2700 to produce a Paperback and an eBook but no mention of a website or trailer.
 They pay out less in royalties on the Paperback (20%) but more on the eBook – 50%.
 Pegasus Publishing are asking £2400 and pay out 25% royalties for the paperback, 50% for the eBook and 50% for the audiobook.
 The cheapest one is Austin Macauley’s but are any of these deals really worth it?